Horse pain caused by the bit: Painful areas

 The entire oral cavity of a horse is sensitive to pain.
 Wearing a bit stimulates numerous sensory receptors, particularly in the interdental space, tongue, labial commissures, and buccal mucosa.
 The interdental space, also known as the bar, is especially sensitive.
 The bite stimulates nociceptors mediated by the trigeminal nerve, affecting the lips, tongue, teeth, and bones.
 The gum tissue consists of the periosteum, which is the most sensitive part of the bone.
 The horse's oral mucosa is composed of stratified squamous epithelium and underlying connective tissue known as the lamina propria.
 This mucosa is densely innervated to monitor all substances entering the mouth, which is the entry point to the digestive system.

 Cook and Kibler have compared the discomfort caused by a bit to the sensation of a pencil barrel pressing against the gums in a human.
 Pain may also result from the tongue being pinched between the bit and the jawbone, or from the lips being stretched longitudinally to twice their normal length due to rein tension.

 Mouth pain caused by the bit may result from tissue compression, laceration, stretching, inflammation, and impaired blood circulation.
 Repeated rubbing or impact from the bit can cause bruises, cuts, tears, and ulcers inside the horse's mouth.
 Swelling and bleeding of the bars may lead the horse to attempt to move its tongue over the bit.
 Sudden or abrupt rein actions generally result in acute pain.
 A particularly painful scenario occurs when the bit rests directly on the molars, without support from the corners of the mouth or the tongue.

-Cook and Kibler conducted a study comparing the behavior of 66 horses before and after transitioning from bitted to bitless bridle. of 66 horses before and after transitioning from bitted to bitless bridles.
+Cook and Kibler conducted a study comparing the behavior of 66 horses before and after transitioning from bitted to bitless bridles.
 They reported a reduction in pain-related behaviors in 65 of the 66 horses, with an average decrease of 87% in observed pain signals.
 However, the findings are limited by potential sampling bias.